The Zarankiewicz problem on tripartite graphs

 \subsection{Lots of heavy edges}

-In this section we deal with case (ii) of \cref{lem:initialconfig}: $G$ contains $\Omega(k)$ vertices each having forward degree at least $n - \cO(k)$ and each being incident to $\Omega(k)$ backward edges that are $\Omega(k)$-heavy.
-The argument again has a density increment flavour.
+In this section we show that if case (ii) of \cref{lem:initialconfig} occurs, that is, $G$ contains $\Omega(k)$ vertices each having forward degree $\cO(k)$ and each being incident to $\Omega(k)$ forward edges that are $\Omega(k)$-heavy, then $G$ must contain $K_{t, t, t}$.